bobchen48/Writeups/Azure Fundamental AZ-900/README.md

-# Azure Fundamental (AZ-900) - Connecting theory with past experience #
+# Azure Fundamental (AZ-900) - Connecting new information to past experience #

 On 10-6-2025, I obtained the Azure Fundamental (AZ-900) certification.
 My motivation for this certification originally stemmed from when people keep mentioning Entra ID amongst other Azure terminology.
 However, after reading some online forum and hearing the value of knowing Azure, I decided to seriously consider pursueing it out of my own curiosity of what makes Azure unique.
 However, while the exam was one piece, I found my headspace took an interesting turn throughout the lifecycle of this exam.